nh-server/switch-guide/docs/user_guide/sysnand/sending_payload.md

 !!! tip ""
     - The latest release of <a href="https://github.com/eliboa/TegraRcmGUI/releases" target="_blank">TegraRcmGUI</a> (either the MSI or zip)
+    - A USB-A to USB-C cable (or a standard USB-C cable if your computer natively supports USB-C)

+    Payloads you'll need for this guide:

     - The latest release of <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> (either the hekate_ctcaer bin or the hekate_ctcaer zip)
-    - A USB-A to USB-C cable (or a standard USB-C cable if your computer natively supports USB-C)
+    - The latest release of <a href="https://github.com/suchmememanyskill/TegraExplorer/releases" target="_blank">TegraExplorer</a>

 ### Instructions

 !!! tip ""
-    1. Install and run TegraRCMGUI
+    1. Install and run TegraRcmGUI.
-    2. Navigate to the `Settings` tab, then press `Install Driver` and follow the on-screen instructions
+    2. Navigate to the `Settings` tab, then press `Install Driver` and follow the on-screen instructions.
-    3. Connect your Switch in RCM to your PC using the USB cable
+    3. Connect your Switch in RCM to your PC using the USB cable.
-    4. Navigate to the `Payload` tab of TegraRcmGUI
+    4. Navigate to the `Payload` tab of TegraRcmGUI.
-    - Your Switch should be shown as detected in the bottom left corner
+        - Your Switch should be shown as detected in the bottom left corner.
-    5. Press the file button next to `Inject payload`, and navigate to and select your hekate_ctcaer `.bin` file
+    5. Press the file button next to `Inject payload`, and navigate to and select your payload `.bin` file.
+        - The first time you read this page you should inject TegraExplorer.bin.
-    6. Click `Inject payload` to launch Hekate
+    6. Click `Inject payload` to launch the payload you selected.

 &nbsp;